mjl-/sherpaweb/README.md

 # Todo

+- make it easy to run sherpaweb from just a bunch of files in a directory
+- implement storing parameters in local storage
 - make a better json viewer for results.  with syntax highlighting and (un)collapsing objects/arrays.
 - set a timeout on request for _docs?
 - make it easy to add base64-encoded files to calls